django-import-export/django-import-export/docs/installation.rst

 * the first element in the :attr:`~import_export.mixins.BaseImportExportMixin.resource_classes` list will be used.
 * the first element in the :ref:`export_formats` list will be used.

+This flag can be enabled for the model using the :attr:`~import_export.admin.ExportMixin.skip_export_form` flag.

 .. _import_export_skip_admin_action_export_ui:

 ``IMPORT_EXPORT_SKIP_ADMIN_ACTION_EXPORT_UI``